-Many healthcare providers choose not to implement patient engagement technology into their practices if the majority of their patients are senior citizens.
+Many healthcare providers choose not to implement digital appointment reminders into their practices if the majority of their patients are senior citizens.
 Although this theoretically sounds like it makes sense–after all, they did grow up in the age of traditional advertising– research shows that the elderly are actually incredibly receptive to digital communication.
 If practices continue to exclude seniors as a target audience for their digital marketing efforts, as time goes on, this will prove to be a huge oversight.

 It’s not surprising that the generation that has been raised on technology is so intuitive to the advances made every day, particularly with regard to changes made to the way they communicate with the people in their lives.
 Younger generations are extremely quick to embrace, learn, and incorporate new innovations.
 They are savvy with engaging their social and familial circles in the ways that are popular and prominent.

 Earlier generations may not have been raised in such a technologically advanced time, however, now more than ever, the elderly are making a significant effort to engage in this sphere more often than healthcare providers seem to recognize.
 In addition, healthcare technology provides a very effective strategy for keeping your senior patients current with their preventative care.

 A significant number of senior citizens are engaging digitally, but there are still plenty who aren’t.
 Why not?
 Most likely, this is due to a lack of understanding or experience, not necessarily because they don’t want to.
 As their healthcare provider (one of the most important people in their lives), it would be wise, as well as appreciated, if you were to take their hands, and pull them into the 21st century by educating them on how to engage in a digital world.
 Then, they too can experience the benefits of this type of communication and engagement.
 Perhaps, this demographic is most in need and deserving of the efficiencies and conveniences technology offers with regard to communication in healthcare.

 The number of elderly currently engaging in healthcare technology may surprise you.